Penrose-Library/Archives-Website/content/pages/about.md

 The Archives selectively accepts gifts of regional manuscript collections and rare books.
 Donations require completing a [Deed of Gift](http://works.whitman.edu/archives-deed-of-gift).
 Questions about donations can be directed to Ben Murphy.

 Transfers of College Records from offices on campus are accepted when accompanied by a [Records Transfer Form](http://works.whitman.edu/archives-records-transfer).
-Questions about College Records can be directed to Dana Bronson.
+Questions about College Records can be directed to Ben Murphy.